-Social network analysis has become popular in many fields, including sociology, psychology, computer science, and statistics.
-A social network consists of individuals and the relationships between them, represented by nodes and edges, respectively, in a graph.
+Social network analysis has become popular in many fields, including sociology, psychology, computer science and statistics.
+A social network consists of individuals and the relationships between them, which can be represented by nodes and edges in a graph, respectively.
 Social networks can be static or dynamic.
 A static network is a snapshot of a network at a certain time point, and a dynamic network is a sequence of observations of networks at different time points.